Skip to content

 4. Can’t make international calls

-Google Voice also states that users may have issues with international calls on their phone if another app conflicts with the service.
+Google Voice also states that users may have issues with international calls on their phones if another app conflicts with the service.
 However, it doesn’t specify what apps can cause these issues, so it’ll take some trial and error to figure out which app is at fault — if another app is even the issue.

 5. Major sound quality issues with Google Voice

 When you’re choosing your VoIP service, quality is key.
 Unfortunately, Google Voice doesn’t have a reputation for great sound quality.
-A slew of users report sounding muffled or distorted on calls — which is definitely bad for business.
+A slew of users report sounding muffled or distorted on calls — which is bad for business.
 After repeating “your audio is breaking up” for the hundredth time, your clients may actually break up with your brand for good.

 6. Google Voice loading slow on your browser

 One perk of Google Voice is the ability to access your phone from any computer or mobile device.
-The problem is, users report issues when accessing the platform via a browser on voice.google.com.
+The problem is users report issues when accessing the platform via a browser on voice.google.com.

 “For the last month or so, the Google Voice website acts like I’m on dialup.
 Even when I type text messages, the characters take 1-2 seconds to echo to the screen.”
 (Reddit inquiry)